thibmaek/macos-confs/README.md

 #### Testing
 There is a `test.local` script for locally running the tests.
-By default it runs the macos and nvm test.
 Tests are just shell scripts so you can add your own in.

 Run the local tests with `./test.local`